Kaktuszon/krypa/readme.md

 Program made to find hidden folders (and files) automatically so you don't need to test by yourself.
-Don't use this, use a better program!
+Don't use this, use a better program.